Lausbert/Exermote/ExermotePreprocessingAndTraining/README.md

 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermotePreprocessingAndTraining/MasterThesisProposal/Bildschirmfoto%202017-08-04%20um%2014.55.17.png">
 </p>

 As you can see in the last row DeepConvLSTM Neural Networks were already tested by Francisco Javier Ordóñez and Daniel Roggen for recognizing activities of daily living.
 Their <a href="https://github.com/sussexwearlab/DeepConvLSTM">approach</a> and their <a href="http://www.mdpi.com/1424-8220/16/1/115/html">results</a> impressed me and so I decided to take their model and give it a try for my purpose.
+The model takes time sequences of raw sensor data and outputs the according exercise label.
 A simpliefied model represantation looks like this:

 <p align="center">
 <img src="https://github.com/Lausbert/Exermote/blob/master/ExermotePreprocessingAndTraining/MasterThesisProposal/Bildschirmfoto%202017-08-04%20um%2016.29.02.png" width="400">